valentinekilonzo/Excel-Data-Analysis-Dashboard/README.md

 - Dashboard interaction "https://github.com/valentinekilonzo/Excel-Data-Analysis-Dashboard/blob/main/Excel%20Project%20Dataset.xlsx"

   # Process
--I examined the dataset for missing values using Excel's "Go To Special" function to identify blank cells.
+- I examined the dataset for missing values using Excel's "Go To Special" function to identify blank cells.
 - Duplicates were identified and removed using Excel’s "Remove Duplicates" feature to prevent redundant entries from skewing the analysis.
 - Date columns were standardized to the MM/DD/YYYY format, and any dates listed as text were converted into proper date format using the `DATEVALUE` function.
 - Column headings were reviewed and standardized for consistency, ensuring clarity with names like `Sales_Date`, `Bike_Type`, `Region`, and `Customer_Age`.